haroonwaves/ramifyjs/app/content/docs/api/react-hooks.md

 ## React Hooks

-Ramify DB exposes a single powerful hook `useLiveQuery` that enables any functional component to reactively update when database content changes.
+Ramify JS exposes a single powerful hook `useLiveQuery` that enables any functional component to reactively update when database content changes.

 ---